 Summary – JMeter Interview Questions and Answers for Experienced QA.

-So it was of the posts where we covered an essential topic for Software testers.
+So it was one of the posts where we covered an essential topic for Software testers.
 Also, Performance testing is becoming more and more important for the business reasons.
 That’s why we came up with this blog post on the top JMeter interview questions for experienced QA engineers.

 It would be great if you let us know your feedback on this post.